gitter-lab/pathway-parameter-advising/README.md

 These scripts have only been tested in a Linux environment initially.

 ## Installation
+To download pathway parameter advising using pip, run the command:
+> 'pip download --no-deps --no-binary :all: pathwayParameterAdvising` And untar the resulting archive file.

+Pathway parameter advising can also be downloaded from [the pathway parameter advising github](https://github.com/gitter-lab/pathway-parameter-advising/tree/reactomeManagement).

-From the `pathway-parameter-advising` directory, run
+From inside `pathway-parameter-advising` directory, run
 > `python setup.py`
 to install pathway parameter advising.